 Did you know?

-According to WordStream’s research on local SEO, businesses that maintain complete profiles with reviews, images, and accurate business information on directory sites see up to 7 times more engagement than those with basic listings.
+According to WordStream’s research on local SEO, businesses that keep complete profiles with reviews, images, and accurate business information on directory sites see up to 7 times more engagement than those with basic listings.

 - Enhanced business profiles with video integration